We compare quotes from all the leading insurers

 • Chronic Conditions: Long-term health issues requiring ongoing management and treatment may not be covered under the plan.

-• Pregnancy: Maternity-related expenses, including prenatal care and childbirth, might not be covered.
+• Pregnancy: Maternity-related expenses, including prenatal care and childbirth, will likely not be covered.

 • Cosmetic Surgery: Procedures performed for aesthetic purposes rather than medical necessity may be excluded from coverage.